antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

 }
 ```

-Moreover, default TensorFlow version of pretrained MobileNetV2 (`kenning:///models/classification/tensorflow_pet_dataset_mobilenetv2.h5`) is exported with optimizer, what makes it a lot larger.
+Moreover, default TensorFlow version of the pretrained MobileNetV2 (`kenning:///models/classification/tensorflow_pet_dataset_mobilenetv2.h5`) is exported with optimizer, what makes it a lot larger.
 To ensure better quality of measurements, we will present data with default MobileNetV2 stripped from any unnecessary information.

 Summary of pruned models:

 | Sparsity      | Accuracy     | Compressed size | Size reduction |